2M-kotb/LSTM-based-Stacked-Autoencoder/README.md

 This model is mentioned in paper by the title:

-### LSTM-based Stacked Autoencoder for Multivariate Time Series Forecasting Problems
+### Unsupervised Pre-training LSTM-based Stacked Autoencoder for Multivariate Time Series Forecasting Problems

 *There are six python files and one csv file:*